-I have devided the pentatonic scale into small groups around the roots of the blues chords.
+I have divided the pentatonic scale into small groups around the roots of the blues chords.
 These groups i will use to approach the roots in the blues, its simpler than it sounds 🙂

 Ill apply the groups and use them to target the root of the next bar.